 3. Titers showing immunity

 1. One dose of live virus rubella given on or after the first birthday, or

 2. Titers showing immunity

 Students must also comply with Public Health Law 2167 related to meningitis response.

 New York State Public Health Law (NYS PHL) 2167 requires institutions (including colleges and universities) to distribute information about meningococcal disease and vaccination to all students meeting the enrollment criteria, whether they live on or off campus.

-Colleges in New York State are required to maintain a record of the following for each student:
+Universities in New York state are required to maintain a record of the following for each student: